Upper School Curriculum

 Through a challenging, college preparatory curriculum, Upper School students are empowered to discover and pursue their passions.

 The Upper School curriculum emphasizes essential skills, such as critical thinking, problem solving, research, collaboration and written and oral communication.
 In addition, rich offerings in the visual and performing arts nurture creative thinking and expression.
-The students follow a seven-day, rotating schedule and are able to select courses each year to match their interests and academic goals.
+The students follow a hybrid block schedule and are able to select courses each year to match their interests and academic goals.

 Our passionate educators are committed to your student's academic, social and character development.